What Is Price-To-Rent Ratio in Real Estate Investing?

 Why Price-To-Rent-Ratio Is Important for Investors

 By understanding the local market’s price-to-rent ratio, investors can gauge whether buying into that market will generate positive cash flow.
 The higher the ratio, the less likely an investor can achieve positive cash flow from renting the property out after deducting for operating expenses.
-Generally speaking, a ratio of 15 or lower indicates that investing in real estate in that area would be more profitable for renting.

 Another benefit of considering price-to-rent ratios is that they can indicate potential appreciation or depreciation of property values.
 While rental prices may remain relatively steady in a given area, the cost of purchasing property could increase due to supply and demand.
 This means markets with lower ratios could be good long-term growth areas.